phuvi301/fe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.
+Everytime you want to add a site, first create a new folder inside `src/app` with the name of the site.
+Then, create `page.js` and `.css` (Depends on your own need).
+Finally, you can start editing `app.js` inside your new folder.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.